Similarity-preserving Image-image Domain Adaptation for Person Re-identification

 \textbf{SPGAN training and testing.} SPGAN consists of CycleGAN and SiaNet.
 For CycleGAN, we adopt the architecture released by its authors \cite{cycle}.
 We use instance normalization \cite{innorm} for generators but no normalization for the discriminators.
 For SiaNet, it contains 3 convolutional layers, 3 max pooling layers and 2 fully connected (FC) layers, configured as below.
 (1) Conv. $4 \times 4$, stride = 2, \#feature maps = 64; (2) Max pooling $2 \times 2$, stride = 2; (3) Conv. $4 \times 4$, stride = 2, \#feature maps = 128; (4) Max pooling $2 \times 2$, stride = 2; (5) Conv. $4 \times 4$, stride = 2, feature maps = 256; (6) Max pool $2 \times 2$, stride = 2; (7) Max pooling $2 \times 2$, stride = 2; (8) FC, output dimension = 256; 9) FC, output dimension = 128.

 SPGAN is an unsupervised method, \ie, we do not use any ID annotation during the training.
 In all experiment, we empirically set $ \beta=5, \gamma=2$ in Eq. \ref{spgan_Objective}, $m=2$ in Eq. \ref{eq:Contrastive}, and $\alpha=10$ in Eq. \ref{cycleloss}.
 The input images are resized to $256 \times 128$.
 During training, two data augmentation methods, random flipping and random cropping, are employed.
 We use the Adam optimizer \cite{Adam} with a batch size of 1, and the $\beta_{1}$ and $\beta_{2}$ are set to 0.5 and 0.999, respectively.
 The initial learning rate is 0.0002, and we stop training after 6 epochs.
-During testing, we employ the Generator $G$ for the source dataset (Market) $\to$ the target dataset (Duke) translation and the Generator $F$ for target dataset (Duke) $\to$ the source dataset (Market) translation.
+During testing, we employ the Generator $G$ for the source (Market) $\to$ target (Duke) image translation and the Generator $F$ for the target (Duke) $\to$ source (Market) image translation.

 With translated images, we use three strategies to learn a re-ID model: (1) using translated images as training data; (2) using original images and translated images as training data; (3) using translated images to fine-tune the model trained on source images.
-The results of the three methods are nearly the same, and we adopt the third one to train re-ID model in all the experiment.
+The results of the three methods are nearly the same, and we adopt the third one to train re-ID models in all the experiment.